oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

       service is running.
 - Runtime failures:
-    - Nodes or relationships in the representation graph have failed and need to be recreated while the service is running.
+    - Nodes or relationships in the representation graph have failed and need to be recreated or healed while the service is running.
 - Change in dependencies
     - External nodes or relationships to external nodes have failed and new relationships to external nodes need to be created (i.e. external